PaNaVTEC/Wizard/README.md

 ```

 ###Customize ActionBar in navigation
-In wizard page you can override method "setupActionBar" for customize your actionbar on each navigated fragment, ex:
+In the wizard page you can override method "setupActionBar" to customize your actionbar on each navigated fragment, ex:

 ```java
 @Override public void setupActionBar(ActionBar supportActionBar) {